 Guitarists know which chords to play in a song by reading the chord symbols.
 ‘Chord symbols’ is one of the most essential guitar terms by far.

 Symbols can be pretty simple or very complex.
 The chord symbol includes the letter that represents the chord.
 Other symbols can follow that letter to designate variations.
 You can learn to play a chord by looking at a fretboard diagram.

 4. Fretboard Diagram

-You can find fretboard diagrams for almost any chord by searching the online for “guitar chords.”
-In a simple fretboard diagram, the top parallel line represents the nut, and the lines below represent the first four frets.
-The vertical lines represent the six strings of the guitar.
-The dots show you where to place your fingers.
+You can find fretboard diagrams for almost any chord by searching online for “guitar chords.”
+The top parallel line represents the nut in a simple fretboard diagram, and the lines below represent the first four frets.
+The vertical lines represent the guitar’s six strings, and the dots show you where to place your fingers.
 The “o” represents an open string.
 Fretboard diagrams can also include fret numbers and barre symbols.

 5. Tabs (Tablature)